 Annual National Maple Syrup Festival in Brown County

-A sure sign that spring is on its way is the return of the National Maple Syrup Festival from 9 a.m. to 5 p.m., March 5, and 9 a.m. to 3 p.m., March 6, in Brown County.
-Take a road trip south to the village of Nashville for some shopping, great food, fun activities and maple syrup.
+A sure sign that spring is on its way is the return of the National Maple Syrup Festival from 10 a.m. to 5 p.m on March 2, in Brown County.
+Explore the quaint town of Nashville for some shopping, great food and maple syrup.

-There’ll be a Dutch oven demonstration with maple syrup treats for tasting, and Native American descendants teaching the ancient ways of sugar-making.
+There’ll be Native American, early French American and modern-day sugar-making demonstrations.
 The Sweet Victory Challenge, a national recipe contest sponsored by Burton’s Maplewood Farm, showcases the national winners and allows tastings of the recipes.
+Attendees can also peruse many handcrafted works by Indiana artisans and enjoy live music.

-Admission: $10; children ages 6 and under free; doesn’t include park admission.
+Admission: $10 adults; children 12 and under free; doesn’t include park admission.
 For more information on the schedule, activity locations and tickets, visit NationalMapleSyrupFestival.com.